Skip to Content

 – Fix: Incompatible water temperature

-Refer to the user manual of your pressure washer to know if it is hot water or a cold water one.
+Refer to the user manual of your pressure washer to know if it is hot or cold water.
 Once you have determined the correct water temperature for your pressure washer, ensure you are feeding the correct water temperature to your pressure washer.

 Engine Problems